 Overloading your text with the same phrase makes it awkward to read and unhelpful to your audience.

-Let’s say your target keyword is “best hiking boots for beginners.”
+Let’s say your target keyword is “organic vegetable garden tips.”

 Unnatural content